 Based on BAAQMD CEQA Guidelines, the proposed project would result in a less than significant impact in terms of carbon monoxide if it is consistent with the applicable congestion management plan, it does not generate traffic volumes that would increase volumes at affected intersections to more than 44,000 vehicles per hour, and it does not generate traffic volumes that would increase volumes at affected intersections to more than 24,000 vehicles per hour where vertical and/or horizontal mixing is substantially limited such as in tunnels, garages, underpasses, canyons, and below grade roadways that restrict air flow and mixing.
-Operationally, the proposed project would result in eight more classrooms and capacity for 205 more students than the school currently accommodates.
-Based on the information presented in the Transportation Analysis for the Proposed Master Plan for the Bracher Elementary School (Santa Clara Unified School District) in Santa Clara, California memorandum prepared for the proposed project by Hexagon Transportation Consultants, the project would result in 16 additional employee daily trips and 465 additional student daily trips (Hexagon 2024).
+Operationally, the proposed project would result in six more classrooms and capacity for 157 more students than the school currently accommodates.
+Based on the information presented in the Transportation Analysis Memorandum prepared for the proposed project by Hexagon

+Transportation Consultants, the project would result in 12 additional employee daily trips and 356 additional student daily trips (Hexagon 2024).
 The proposed project is not anticipated to increase traffic levels 24,000 vehicles per hour.
 The project, therefore, would not result in substantial CO concentrations from vehicle trips or idling.

-Bracher School Campus Exposure to Existing Sources of Hazardous Air Emissions
+Scott Lane School Campus Exposure to Existing Sources of Hazardous Air Emissions

 CEQA Guidelines Section 15186(c)(1) requires that when a project involves the construction of a secondary or elementary school by a school district, the CEQA document prepared for the project determine if the school property is within 500 feet of the edge of the closest traffic lane of a freeway or other busy traffic corridor, which is defined in CEQA Guidelines Section 15186(e)(5) as roadways that have average daily traffic volumes in excess of 100,000 vehicles in an urban area.
-In addition, CEQA Guidelines Section 15186(c)(2), requires the lead agency for such a project to notify in writing and consult with the local air pollution control district or air quality management district and the local agency responsible for implementing the State's Unified Hazardous Waste and Hazardous Materials Regulatory Program to determine if there are facilities within 1/4-mile of the school site which might reasonably be anticipated to emit hazardous emissions.

 Pursuant to CEQA Guidelines Section 15186(c)(1), the SCUSD has determined there are no busy traffic corridors that have an average daily traffic volume in excess of 100,000 vehicles within 500 feet of the project site.
-The proposed project is located on the segment of Bowers Avenue between Central Expressway and Monroe Street.
-As identified in the City's General Plan Transportation and Mobility Assumptions, this road segment has an existing average daily traffic (ADT) volume of 18,170 vehicles as of 2008 and a projected 2035 ADT volume of 20,540 vehicles (City of Santa Clara 2014, Appendix Seven Table 8.7-5).
+The project site is located on the segment of Scott Boulevard between Monroe Street and El Camino Real.
+As identified in the City's General Plan Transportation and Mobility Assumptions, this road segment has an existing average daily traffic (ADT) volume of 8,610 vehicles as of 2008 and a projected 2035 ADT volume of 9,900 vehicles (City of Santa Clara 2014, Appendix Seven Table 8.7-5).

-Pursuant to CEQA Guidelines Section 15186(c)(2), the SCUSD has notified in writing and consulted with the BAAQMD and the City of Santa Clara Fire Department to determine if there are facilities within 1⁄4-mile of the Bracher Elementary School Campus that might reasonably be anticipated to emit hazardous emissions.
-The results of the consultation with the BAAQMD identified two facilities within 1⁄4 mile of the existing school (BAAQMD, 2023a).
-The first facility (at 2550 Walsh Avenue) is a data processing, hosting and related services facility with a dieselfueled back-up generator and the second facility (at 2625 Walsh Avenue) is also a data processing, hosting and related services facility with five diesel-fueled back-up generators.
-These facilities are located approximately 0.15 mile and 0.23 mile, respectively, from Bracher Elementary School and the emissions from these facilities are below the BAAQMD's acute and chronic trigger levels that require the preparation of a health risk assessment (i.e., the facilities emissions levels are sufficiently low enough that a health risk assessment was not required pursuant to BAAQMD Regulation 2, Rule 5 during permitting).
-The results of the consultation with the City of Santa Clara Fire Department identified no additional facilities within 1⁄4 mile Bracher Elementary School.
+Pursuant to CEQA Guidelines Section 15186(c)(2), the BAAQMD Stationary Source Screening Map GIS tool indicates there are four facilities within 1⁄4-mile of the existing school that might reasonably be anticipated to emit hazardous emissions (BAAQMD 2023a).
+The first facility (at 1500 Warburton Avenue) is a City of Santa Clara public administration building with a diesel-fueled back-up generator.
+The second facility (at 1220 Memorex Drive) is a real estate and rental and leasing building with a diesel-fueled back-up generator.
+The second facility (at 1220 Memorex Drive) is a real estate and rental and leasing building with a diesel-fueled back-up generator.
+The third facility (at 2090 Scott Boulevard) and fourth facility (at 1995 Warburton Avenue) are retail buildings with gasoline dispensing facilities.
+These facilities are located approximately 0.17 mile, 0.25 mile, 0.12 mile, and 0.12 mile, respectively, from Scott Lane Elementary School and the emissions from these facilities are below the BAAQMD's acute and chronic trigger levels that require the preparation of a health risk assessment (i.e., the facilities emissions levels are sufficiently low enough that a health risk assessment was not required pursuant to BAAQMD Regulation 2, Rule 5 during permitting).